Connect through SSH

 - In Sigma, navigate to your connection’s page in the Admin Portal.

-- Set the Tunnel host (your IP address).
+- Tunnel host

-If you are editing an existing connection, click ‘Save’.
+If you are editing an existing connection, click Save.